 (2) IIFCL, Infrastructure Development Finance Company (IDFC), Citigroup, and Blackstone Group have jointly announced a launch of US\$ 5 billion fund to finance infrastructure projects in India.

-(3) IIFCL has set up a subsidiary at London with funds of USD 5 billion to fund Indian companies importing capital goods/machineries exclusively for infrastructure project model for infrastructure projects in India.
+(3) IIFCL has set up a subsidiary at London with funds of USD 5 billion to fund Indian companies importing capital goods/machineries exclusively for infrastructure project funds for funding infrastructure projects in India.
+The government has recently announced the public private sector partnership (PPP)

-(4) The Planning Commission of India has proposed a USD 11 billion multi infra deb funds for funding infrastructure projects in India.
+(4) The Planning Commission of India has proposed a USD 11 billion multi infra deb model for infrastructure projects in India.